Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Pistachios have a low glycemic index and may help to reduce the risk of diabetes or diabetic complications.
 The estimated glycemic index of pistachios is 28.

-One study [1] shows that pistachios have glucose and insulin-lowering effects, promote a healthier metabolic profile, and reverse prediabetes's irreversible deleterious effects.
+One study (1) shows that pistachios have glucose and insulin-lowering effects, promote a healthier metabolic profile, and reverse prediabetes's irreversible deleterious effects.

 Fasting glucose, insulin, and HOMA of insulin resistance decreased significantly after the pistachio-supplemented diet.
 Other cardiometabolic risk markers, such as fibrinogen and oxidized LDL, were significantly lower with the pistachio-supplemented diet (1).

-However, HbA1c levels were not significantly changed.
+However, HbA1c levels did not change significantly.

-Another research shows pistachio intake can help to enhance the glucose and insulin metabolism of prediabetic patients and improve insulin resistance and other cardiovascular risk factors (2).
+Another research shows pistachio intake can help enhance the glucose and insulin metabolism of prediabetic patients and improve insulin resistance and other cardiovascular risk factors (2).

 Pistachios are high in carbohydrates but have a low glycemic index because of their high fiber content.
 To find glycemic index values of 350 foods, visit the Glycemic index chart page.